 - 1. All music majors are to present a 30-minute Junior Level Recital in their major applied area.
 Performance majors are to present an additional 60-minute Senior Level Recital.
 Evaluation will be pass or fail. - 2.
 In special instances, students pursuing a Bachelor of Arts in Music, a Bachelor of Science in Music with a worship arts or commercial music production emphasis may prepare a Capstone Project (M TH 4241, C M 4241, CMP 4241, or M ED 4241) in lieu of a Junior Level Recital.
 The nature and scope of the Capstone Project is determined after consultation with the student's advisor, with the approval of the chair of the School of Music. - 3.
-Music majors enroll in primary ensembles as required by their degree program.
-The primary ensemble for students with a wind or percussion concentration is the Marching Band in Fall / Symphonic Band in Spring; for string concentration, Orchestra; for vocal concentration, the SNU Chorale (freshmen will enroll in Concert Choir, as will those not accepted in the SNU Chorale based on audition); for guitar concentration, the Guitar Ensemble; for Worship Arts emphasis, TRUTH ensemble; for piano/organ concentration, any of the above. - 4.
+Music majors enroll in ensembles as required by their degree program.
+Ensemble participation is also dependent on the primary instrument of the student.
+Marching Band in Fall / Symphonic Band in Spring is designated as the primary ensemble for students who play wind or percussion instruments; Concert Choir or Chorale (by audition only) is the primary ensemble for vocalists; TRUTH Worship Band is the primary ensemble for Worship Arts majors.
+Students whose primary instrument is piano, organ, or guitar may be placed in any of the ensembles above.
+String players will be assigned to an ensemble in consultation with the department chair. - 4.
 Music scholarship requirements may supersede the above requirements.